 Sweet noodle kugel

+If you’ve been looking for a unique and delicious dessert to add to your holiday menu, look no further than sweet noodle kugel.
+This traditional Jewish dish has been enjoyed for generations and is the perfect way to end any meal.
 This sweet noodle kugel is a very easy to make recipe and doesn’t ask for advanced cooking skills.
 Beginners, hear that?
 Time to try a simple dish with a sophisticated touch!

+We’ve been making this dish for many years in our family and in this article I will show you the version we’ve been enjoying the most.
 Basically, it’s very close to a noodle casserole recipe: boil the noodles, mix together the wet ingredients in a separate bowl, then add the noodles in, place everything in a casserole dish and bake.

 The difference is noticeable after baking: the noodle casserole will still be a bit wet after cooking, while the kugel is made of a custard filling that holds well together.